-Here we mean not so much iOS/Android division as most physical fitness apps are cross-platform, but instead the hardware that a fitness program can run on:
+Here we mean not so much iOS/Android operating systems division as most physical fitness apps are cross-platform, but instead the hardware that a fitness program can run on:

 Fitness App Features

 The next most boring thing after settings, right?
 Well, not exactly when we’re talking about fitness apps and wellness apps.
 That’s where users personalize their experience by entering the weight, height, activity level, and other parameters.
 A profile is also often the place to gloat over our achievements.